 14. For the Planner Addict or Those With Brain Fog

 It’s no secret that age, kids and hectic schedules can cause us to forget things.
 But it’s also true that Rheumatoid Arthritis and the medicines we take for it can cause brain fog, the fuzzy headed, difficulty concentrating feelings we can get.

-I am always worried that I’m forgetting something so I rely on my Day Designer planner*and bullet journals to help keep me organized and remember things.
-I’m a total planner addict these days but it’s a complete necessity and a functional planner for me.
-You can check out my review of the Day Designer, just click on the picture.
+I am always worried that I’m forgetting something so I rely on my Powersheets goal planner to help me keep my goals realistic and in perspective given my health and my Simplified Planner and bullet journals to help keep me organized and remember all the things.
+I’m a total planner addict these days but it’s a complete necessity so I can still keep up with mom life and these busy boys who deserve the best I can give them.

 Well those are my favorite gadgets and gizmos to make life coping with RA just a little easier.
 I hope you found some useful ideas in my gift guide for Rheumatoid Arthritis and chronic illness patients.